RSHQ Mine Rescue Personnel Medicals

 RSHQ Approved Logo

-For coal mine workers who show abnormal findings during their ERT medical, Boncentric can facilitate further investigations as per the Resources Safety & Health Queensland (RSHQ) Clinical Pathways Guidelines.
-These investigations may include a complex lung function testing, HRCT scan and / or consultation with a respiratory specialist to confirm or exclude dust-related lung diseases.
+For coal mine workers who show abnormal findings during their baseline Mine Rescue medical, Boncentric can facilitate further investigations as per the Resources Safety & Health Queensland (RSHQ) Clinical Pathways Guidelines.
+These investigations may include a complex lung function testing (DLCO), HRCT scan and / or consultation with a respiratory specialist to confirm or exclude a dust-related lung disease.

 Advantages of partnering with Boncentric

-Benefit from bespoke software that enhances administrative efficiency, clinical quality and reporting.
+Benefit from a custom-built software that enhances administrative efficiency, clinical quality, reporting and follow-up.

-Partner with a provider that has overseen more than 10,000 respiratory medicals.
+Partner with a provider that has overseen 10,000+ respiratory medicals.
+Designed for larger cohorts, remote sites and campaign-style delivery.

 Frequently Asked Questions